thriveweb/greatstart/content/pages/faqs.md

           Children’s Services or higher.
 All educators have successfully gained a Working with Children’s Check and all hold formal certification in First Aid and Asthma & Anaphylaxis.

+          Please see further information on our commitment to Child Safe Standard in our Child Safety and Protection Policy.
         title: >-
           What are the staff qualifications and are they police checked for working with children?